straversi/bluetooth-robot/README.md

 pip install pyserial
 ```
 Then use the OS to pair with the HC-06 Bluetooth shield.
+After you have succesfully paired with the device, run
 ```shell
 python -m serial.tools.list_ports
 ```